the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 const fullName = getFullName(firstName, lastName);
 ~~~~~~~

-The code works the same as before, however, you may feel confused by the variable names which stems from `firstName` and `lastName` being declared and passed to the function as arguments, but beging used as parameters with the same name within the function.
+The code works the same as before, however, you may feel confused by the variable names which stems from `firstName` and `lastName` being declared and passed to the function as arguments, but being also used as parameters with the same name within the function.
 Hence we usually try to differ paramater names from argument names whenever the argument's get declared as variables before the functions.
 Anyway, this code works though, because the function uses the values from its own scope first.
 If the values are not there, it reaches into the next available scope outside (until it reaches the global scope) as we can see in the next example:

 {title="index.js",lang="javascript"}
 ~~~~~~~